-I graduated from the University of Sheffield with a BSc in Genetics and an MSc in Molecular Medicine.
-In 2013, I volunteered in Dr Stephen Robinson’s laboratory at the University of East Anglia and helped with projects related to integrins in angiogenesis.
+I graduated from University of Sheffield with a BSc in Genetics and an MSc in Molecular Medicine.

-I then moved on to a cell-engineering role at Horizon Discovery in Cambridge.
-My role was to use rAAV or CRISPR/Cas technology to generate cell lines ordered by clients.
+Next, I took up a cell-engineering role at Horizon Discovery in Cambridge, where I used rAAV or CRISPR/Cas technology to introduce mutations into cell lines.

 - Atkinson SJ, Gontarczyk AM, Alghamdi AAA, Ellison TS, Johnson RT, Fowler WJ, Kirkup BM, Silva BC, Harry BE, Schneider JG, Weilbaecher KN, Mogensen MM, Bass MD, Parsons M, Edwards DR and Robinson SD.
 “The β3-integrin endothelial adhesome regulates microtubule dependent cell migration.”
 EMBO Reports.
 2018. e44578.
 DOI: 10.15252/embr.201744578